Modified Hamiltonian Monte Carlo for Bayesian inference: Mix Match Hamiltonian Monte Carlo (MMHMC)

-Contrary to the HMC method, in which momentum is completely reset before numerical integration, the MMHMC method employs the Partial Momentum Monte Carlo (PMMC) step as described in Section \ref{SubSec:MMHMC}.
-The idea behind the partial momentum update in the GHMC methods, as alternative to complete momentum reset in HMC, comes from the attempt to suppress the random walk behaviour arrising from an update step independent from the current momentum.
-Nonetheless, the momentum update is necessary to ensure the ergodicity of the chain.

-The PMMC step introduces two extra evaluations of the modified Hamiltonian within the Metropolis probability \eqref{PMMC_prob} and thus a computational overhead.
-With the aim of reducing the overhead, we modify the PMMC step so that the partial momentum update step is integrated into the modified Metropolis test, i.e.\ implicitly present in the algorithm.
+Formulated in such a way, the PMMC step introduces two extra evaluations of the modified Hamiltonian within the Metropolis test and thus a computational overhead.
+To reduce the overhead, we incorporated a momentum proposal in the Metropolis test and derived the computationally tractable expressions for $\Delta \hat H$, for the particular choices of modified Hamiltonian, which we recommend to use in MMHMC.
+The details are provided in Section \ref{SubSec:Features} and Appendix \ref{App:ModPMMC}.

-Let us first consider the 4th order modified Hamiltonian \eqref{modHam4_an} with analytical derivatives of the potential function, for which coefficients $c_{21}, c_{22}$ can be calculated either from \eqref{modHam2S}, \eqref{modHam3S} or \eqref{modHam4S} for two-, three- or four-stage integrators or from \eqref{modHamVerlet} for the Verlet integrator.
-It is easy to show that the difference in the extended Hamiltonian, introduced in equation \eqref{extendedHam}, between the current state and a state with partially updated momentum is